 - Charles S. Johnson, American sociologist and college administrator, the first Black president of historically Black Fisk University (Nashville, TN)

-- Eugene Kinckle Jones, Executive Secretary of the National Urban League and one the seven founders (commonly referred to as Seven Jewels) of Alpha Phi Alpha fraternity at Cornell University in 1906.
+- Eugene Kinckle Jones, Executive Secretary of the National Urban League and one of the seven founders (commonly referred to as Seven Jewels) of Alpha Phi Alpha fraternity at Cornell University in 1906.
 Jones became Alpha chapter’s second President (New York, N.Y.)

-- Rev. Adam Clayton Powell Jr., American Baptist pastor, United States House of Representatives from 1945 until 1971, first Black American to be elected to Congress from any state in the Northeast (New York City, N.Y.)
+- Rev. Adam Clayton Powell Jr., American Baptist pastor, United States House of Representatives from 1945 until 1971, the first Black American to be elected to Congress from any state in the Northeast (New York City, N.Y.)